Land lease: business use, with or without plant or buildings

 About this document

 This is a lease to let a plot of land.
-The land could be used for any purpose, from plant or equipment storage, to a scrap yard, to a car park.
+The land could be used for any purpose, from plant or equipment storage, to a scrap yard.
 The agreement allows for existing buildings or items of plant to be included within the lease.
+As examples, these might include site offices, storage buidlings, lifting equipment or fuel tanks.

-This land lease has been designed to maximise the capital value of the let property and to provide acceptable security to a financial institution.
-As drawn, the interest of the landlord always comes first.
+The lease has been designed for use by property professionals who have bought the land as an investment, and as such, it aims to maximise the capital value and to provide acceptable security to a financial institution.

-We offer a tailored version of this lease for letting a car park or lorry park.
-See: Land lease: car park or lorry park.
+We offer a tailored version of this lease for leting land for use as a vehicle park.

 Plain English is used throughout except where it is necessary to use legal terms common in this field of law.